jspada/ledger-app-mina/README.md

-# ledger-app-coda
+# ledger-app-mina

 ## Overview
-This is the Coda app for the Nano S/X hardware wallet.
+This is the Mina app for the Nano S/X hardware wallet.

 ## Building and installing
 To build and install the app on your Ledger Nano S you must set up the Ledger Nano S build environments.
 Please follow the Getting Started instructions at [here](https://ledger.readthedocs.io/en/latest/userspace/getting_started.html).